anandme01/anandme01.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Anand Mehrotra is a final year PhD research scholar at Indian Institute of Technology, Kanpur, India in the Department of Electrical Engineering.
-Write your biography here.
+Anand Mehrotra is a final-year Ph.D. research scholar in the Department of Electrical Engineering at the Indian Institute of Technology (IIT) Kanpur, India.
+He is working under the guidance of Prof. Aditya Jagannatham and is a Graduate Student Member of the IEEE.

+Anand holds B.Tech and M.Tech degrees in Electronics and Communication Engineering from Dr. A.P.J.
+Abdul Kalam Technical University, formerly known as Uttar Pradesh Technical University.
+His research focuses on advanced communication systems, with particular emphasis on 5G and next-generation wireless technologies.
+His work aims to drive innovation in the theory and real-world applications of future communication networks.

 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `my_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.